arun-guruswamy/workout-networking/doc/vision.md

 - Integrate with third party apps like smartwatches or strava.
 - Leaderboards for friends and groups

+## Bonus features for all users
-5. Message other users (Maybe)
+- Message other users (Maybe)
-6. Live stream workouts
+- Live stream workouts
-7. Form workout groups
+- Form workout groups
-10. Monetize with a subscription
+- Monetize with a subscription